 Popular Culture, Making Meaning, and You

 Religion is often defined as a way of living, a set of beliefs, values, and rituals by which a community defines itself.
 It provides a sense of meaning and purpose.
-Does Popular Culture do the same thing?
+Does popular culture do the same thing?
 People define themselves on Facebook and Instagram, find their values in television shows and movies, and form communities around sports teams and musical tastes.
 How does popular culture define our identities, values, and forms of life?
 Students will research an aspect of popular culture and how its activities “make meaning” for us—whether it is computer games, rap music, horror movies, fashion trends, sports fandom, shopping, food, graphic novels, or something else that interests you.
-We’ll study the effects of popular culture on our society and our values, and consider whether that influence is good or bad.
+We’ll study the effects of popular culture on our society and our values and consider whether that influence is good or bad.

-This course will challenge students with the concept of Sustainability and its implementation in their personal lives.
+This course will challenge students with the concept of sustainability and its implementation in their personal lives.
 We will start by analyzing your preparation and readiness for college success.
 In particular, we will consider questions like: Can you sustain a successful college career under the rigor and demands of your courses and campus life?
-Is the major that you are planning to pursue one that will give you the opportunities to make a difference in this world and have a meaningful life?
-Once those personal goals have been established, we will consider the local community, our country, our world and how it can be sustained.
+Is the major you are planning to pursue one that will give you the opportunities to make a difference in this world and have a meaningful life?
+Once those personal goals have been established, we will consider the local community, our country, and our world and how these can be sustained.
 We will follow your interests and consider sustainability from the perspective of stewardship within our communities, nation, and world.

-Gut Feelings and Common Sense – Can they be Trusted?
+Gut Feelings and Common Sense – Can They Be Trusted?